testomatio/java-reporter/README.md

     }
 }
 ```
-Multiple directories can be provided ti the `Testomatio.artifact(String ...)` facade method.
+Multiple directories can be provided to the `Testomatio.artifact(String ...)` facade method.
+Please, make sure you provide path to artifact file including its extension.

 ### How It Works